-In Italy and New Orleans, Twelfth Night is still considered the start of Carnival Season.
-The Italians make foccaia bread instead, hiding in it 4 beans: 3 white ones for the magi, and 1 black one.
+In New Orleans, the cake became known as King Cake, and is now made through the Carnival season.
+The Italians make focaccia bread instead, hiding in it four beans: three white ones for the magi, and one black one.
 Whoever finds the black one is the master of ceremonies and can choose his Queen.

 Now Christmas is past